Mice and Rats

 How do mice and rats transmit disease?

 Rodents typically spread disease through their urine and feces.
 A mouse is capable of producing 40-100 droppings per day.
 Rats can excrete half an ounce of urine per day.
-Yep, pretty gross.
+Yep, it’s pretty gross.

 Can mice and rats cause property damage?

 Mice and rats have teeth harder than iron and can chew through cement and copper!
-What’s more, mice regrow their incisors in entirety in about a month and a half.
+What’s more, mice regrow their incisors in their entirety in about a month and a half.
 Thus, much of the property damage caused by rodents stems from their need to be continuously “gnawing.”
 It’s not unusual for Aspen Pest Control to get calls from prospective customers reporting thousands of dollars in damage to vehicles, furniture, and electrical wiring.
-Rodents are notorious in the Northwest for tunneling through and destroying insulation in walls, attics, and crawl spaces.
+Rodents in the Northwest are also notorious for tunneling through and destroying insulation in walls, attics, and crawl spaces.
 Rodents can also cause fires by chewing on electrical wires.